This DIY coffee table was inspired by a West Elm find for $999 – except we made our version for less than $50 using pallet wood. It’s easy to do!

 Then he cut a second pallet board – 30″ long, 45º angles on both ends, glued into place.
 You don’t need to clamp the second board, just put it in tightly.

 Steve varied the width of the pallet boards using the table saw as he went along.
 You can cut and glue as you go, or you can cut all of the pieces and lay them out first.
-That’s your choice.
+The way you approach your DIY coffee table is your choice.

 Steve continued cutting and gluing, but not all the way to the end.
 Once he got close to the end, he did the end piece first, THEN went back and cut the last piece to fit in the remaining gap with his table saw.